pennlabs/penn-courses/backend/README.md

 3. Running Docker
     1. Open a new terminal window (also in the `backend` directory) and run `docker-compose up`
-        > :warning: Depending on your system configuration, you may have to start `docker manually`.
+        > :warning: Depending on your system configuration, you may have to start `docker` manually.
 If this is the case (ie, if you cannot get `docker-compose up` to work due to a docker connection error) try this:
         >    - (linux) `[sudo] systemctl start docker`
         >    - (WSL) `[sudo] service docker start`

-> ⚠️ **NOTE** If you are having trouble installing packages (or with installing pipenv), see (#If-you-are-having-trouble-installing-packages-on-your-computer-(e.g.-on-Apple-silicon)).
+> ⚠️ **NOTE** If you are having trouble installing packages or with installing pipenv (e.g., on Apple silicon), see [Trouble Installing Packages (Apple Silicon)](#trouble-installing-packages-apple-silicon).
 Return to finish these instructions from step 4.
-Note these issues usually occur on apple.

 4. Setting up your Penn Courses development environment
     1. `pipenv install --dev`